-View of Drum Barracks, Historic Cultural Monument No. 21 - Pre-development: The region was home to native groups that predate the California mission system and other European settlements.
-Today, the groups maintain their tribal sovereignty and continue to protect their cultural resources and traditions. - General Phineas Banning, founder of Wilmington, built a wharf and warehouses along the waterfront at Avalon Blvd and operated wagons that took cargo from the wharf to Los Angeles. - Banning built the Banning Residence, designed in a Greek Revival architectural style. - Wilmington became the Los Angeles terminus for the transcontinental telegraph line. - Residential development was sparse, but industrial continued. - Union Army built their headquarters at Fort Drum. - Wilmington Cemetery built, 1857

-Union Pacific Railroad Co. in Wilmington [Security Pacific National Bank Collection/ Los Angeles Public Library] - In 1890, Congress appropriated \$4 million to build a breakwater for a port for the City of Los Angeles. - The Los Angeles and San Pedro Railroad was the first railroad in Southern California; it opened after the war and continued the development of Wilmington as a shipping facility. - The Southern Pacific Railroad gained control of the Los Angeles-San Pedro Railroad, it slowed and stagnated development. - The Pacific Electric Interurban Railroad extended a streetcar line through Wilmington to San Pedro and included a stop in Wilmington on the new line. - Harbor City (1906) and Wilmington (1909) are annexed into the City of Los Angeles. - In Harbor City, South of Lomita Blvd residential development began and increased in the following decades.

-Avalon Boulevard in Wilmington [Herald Examiner Collection/ Los Angeles Public Library] - William Wrigley's purchase of Catalina Island boosted commercial development and tourism. - The Catalina Company planted palm trees lining much of Avalon Blvd. - Tourism peaked on Avalon Blvd, historic theaters, hotels, banks, and 1-3 story commercial buildings were developed. - Oil discovery on nearby Rancho San Pedro and the Wilmington Oil Field (Third largest oil field in the US) contributed to the development boom. - Peak of development occurred during a population boom. - Lots were divided and residential neighborhoods were constructed. mid century/postwar 1940s-1960s cultural development & institutions 1970s-1990s COMMUNITY REVITALIZATION & EQUITY 2000s-2020s
+Los Angeles Public Library] - Pre-development: The region was home to native groups that predate the California mission system and other European settlements.
+Today, the groups maintain their tribal sovereignty and continue to protect their cultural resources and traditions. - General Phineas Banning, founder of Wilmington, built a wharf and warehouses along the waterfront at Avalon Blvd and operated wagons that took cargo from the wharf to Los Angeles. - Banning built the Banning Residence, designed in a Greek Revival architectural style. - Wilmington became the Los Angeles terminus for the transcontinental telegraph line. - Residential development was sparse, but industrial continued. - Union Army built their headquarters at Fort Drum. - Wilmington Cemetery built, 1857 - In 1890, Congress appropriated \$4 million to build a breakwater for a port for the City of Los Angeles. - The Los Angeles and San Pedro Railroad was the first railroad in Southern California: it opened after the war and continued the development of Wilmington as a shipping facility. - The Southern Pacific Railroad gained control of the Los Angeles-San Pedro Railroad, it slowed and stagnated development. - The Pacific Electric Interurban Railroad extended a streetcar line through Wilmington to San Pedro and included a stop in Wilmington on the new line. - Harbor City (1906) and Wilmington (1909) are annexed into the City of Los Angeles. - In Harbor City, South of Lomita Blvd, residential development began and increased in the following decades. - William Wrigley's purchase of Catalina Island boosted commercial development and tourism. - The Catalina Company planted palm trees lining much of Avalon Blvd - Tourism peaked on Avalon Blvd with the development of historic theaters, hotels, banks, and 1-3 story commercial buildings. - Oil discovery on nearby Rancho San Pedro and the Wilmington Oil Field (third largest oil field in the US) contributed to the development boom. - Peak of development occurred during a population boom. - Lots were divided and residential neighborhoods were constructed.

+MID CENTURY/POSTWAR 1940s-1960s

+CULTURAL DEVELOPMENT & INSTITUTIONS 1970s-1990s

+COMMUNITY REVITALIZATION & EQUITY

+2000s-2020s